Ethical Principles and Publication Policy

 Editors must make sure that articles in the journal are published in accordance with the publication policies of the journal and international standards.

-Precautions against possible Abuse and Malpractice
+Precautions against Possible Abuse and Malpractice

 Editors are supposed to take precautions against possible abuse and malpractice.
 They must conduct investigations meticulously and objectively in determining and evaluating complaints about such situations.
 They must also share the results of the investigation.